juyoungk23/personal-site/src/data/about.md

 Hello!
 My name is Juyoung and I love creating things: I like to play violin, make rap instrumentals, and code cool projects in my free time.

+I am originally from South Korea, and I have lived in Chapel Hill for most of my life.
+I will be moving to San Francisco in late June of 2023, and I can't express how excited and grateful I am to begin building my life as a young adult.
+I am passionate about creating things, whether that be through my music, or through software.
+I love my friends and family, and I wish to build great relationships wherever I go.

 # Currently

-I am a student at the University of North Carolina at Chapel Hill.
-I am finishing my senior year and I am pursuing a B.S. in Computer Science.
+I am a recent graduate from the University of North Carolina at Chapel Hill.
+I am preparing to move to San Francisco!

 # I like